 - Data Risk: The risk that data received from Third Party Administrators ("TPAs") relating to policies or claims is of poor quality.
 Obligations for data provision are included in contracts with TPAs and data received is monitored regularly for quality and accuracy. - Solvency Risk: The risk that as the business grows, the solvency margin cannot be maintained either through a lack of capital or uncontrolled growth.
-Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - UK Underwriting Capabilities: Continuity of the Company to continue to service insurance policyholders in the UK if its deemed Part 4a permission allowed under the UK's Temporary Permission Regime were to end. - Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
-The Company has a strategic goal to diversify the business and has continued to make progress on this during 2021. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines on Outsourcing to Cloud Service Providers.
+Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - UK Underwriting Capabilities: Continuity of the Company to continue to service insurance policyholders in the UK if its deemed Part 4a permission allowed under the UK's Temporary Permission Regime were to end. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines on Outsourcing to Cloud Service Providers.
 The Company has a suitable governance structure in place to ensure compliance and follows regulatory developments for changes to regulation. - Regulatory Risk (Insurance Products): The risk that regulatory changes in a country in which the Company operates has material implications for existing or planned products.
-The Company closely follows regulatory developments and assesses the potential impact on the products underwritten by the Company.

-- General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
-GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated, that not enough new business is acquired or that significant existing business is cancelled.
+The Company closely follows regulatory developments and assesses the potential impact on the products underwritten by the Company. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
+GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the Company cannot generate profitable new business, or the cancellation of significant existing business.
 New business opportunities are being actively pursued and all new business undergoes pricing and underwriting review prior to launch, and regular monitoring of profitability once live.
 Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies.

-During 2021, there were no material changes to the risks that the Company is exposed to:

-- An additional risk was added now that the Company has reinsurance in place: the failure of a reinsurer.
-This was considered a low risk due to the contractual structure in place, and the funds withheld mechanism. - One risk, UK underwriting capabilities, was increased to high risk effective February 2022.
-This is due to the anticipated increase in the level of GWP derived in the UK. - One high rated risk, the increased reliance on a particular outsourced provider for the provision of cloud based Software as a Service for insurance administration services, was downgraded from high to tolerable.
+During 2021, there were no material changes to the risks that the Company is exposed to.
+One high rated risk, the increased reliance on a particular outsourced provider for the provision of cloud based Software as a Service for insurance administration services, was downgraded from high to tolerable.
 The reduced risk is primarily due to a significant decrease in the number of insureds being administered by the provider effective February 1st, 2022.

 The Company continued to monitor the impact of the coronavirus pandemic during 2021 and the resulting impact to the Company.
-As an underwriter of loss of income risks, there has been an increase seen in the number of claims experienced in comparison to prior years, particularly during 2020.
-The Company has taken action where appropriate, such as changes to customer terms and conditions and price changes.
-While the impact of coronavirus has now decreased, it is an evolving situation that remains an important focus of the Company.
+As an underwriter of life and disability risks, typically within the working population and therefore under the age of 60, there has not been a material increase in the number of claims experienced during 2020 or 2021.
+The greater risk to the Company may however be the indirect impact of reduced access to routine healthcare during the pandemic, and beyond, resulting in a deterioration in the general health of its portfolio.
+The Company has taken action where appropriate, such as changes to customer terms and conditions and price changes, and the assessment is that any anticipated delayed impact can be tolerated.
+It is an evolving situation that remains an important focus of the Company.